 A bittersweet moment indeed, because it felt like closing a chapter of my life.

 Two of my best friends, Ray and Maria, married each other!
-I was asked to provide music along my brothers – what a treat to be part of that day.
+I was asked to provide music along with my brothers – what a treat to be part of that day.

 My Autumn months were about getting into the Midwest mindset.
 I participated in lots of local events.